 Defensible space is the central concept behind wildfire-resistant landscaping.
 For most homeowners, defensible space refers to two zones surrounding the house.
 Yet, the term is often misunderstood as a 100-foot vegetation-free area around the house.

-But keeping all vegetation 100 feet away from built structures is not only ugly, it increases other environmental problems like flooding and erosion.
+But keeping all vegetation 100 feet away from built structures is not only ugly, but it also increases other environmental problems like flooding and erosion.
 Defensible space is actually a set of environmental design principles that slightly increases the likelihood of a fire passing by a house and it greatly increases firefighters’ ability to defend the building.
 And if you live in California, it’s required by law.

 Very large properties may be broken into four zones.
 Zone 1 extends 30 feet out from the building.
 This zone can include vegetation and even trees, but plants should not touch or overhang the house, especially near chimneys and windows.
 Space woody plants or “islands” of vegetation at least 10 feet apart to prevent fire from finding a path to the house.
 In Zone 2, which extends for the next 70 feet, keep ground covers low, and space woody plants vertically and horizontally to minimize the ability of fire to spread.
 Spacing guidelines vary depending on the slope of the property.
 You can find detailed spacing guidelines for defensible space on the Cal Fire website.